Thomas Andrews (1844-1921)

 PROMOTION - We are informed that Mr Thomas Andrews, who has been deputy governor of our gaol for a number of years past, is about to be promoted to a higher position, and will shortly leave Waterford.
 During his lengthened stay in this city, Mr Andrews has made many friends who will learn with pleasure of his deserved promotion.

 From December 1887 to 1 February 1888, he was acting as deputy-governor of Tullamore Gaol.
 William O'Brien, M.P., and John Mandeville, two Nationalists imprisoned under the 1887 Crimes ("Coercion") Act in the aftermath of the Mitchelstown Massacre, were notable prisoners, "subjected to cruel treatment by Balfour's Tullamore gaolers, exceeding in savagery all acts in the remotest ages of barbarism", in the words of the Rathkeale branch of the National League.
 O'Brien and Mandeville were released on 20 January 1888.
 Mandeville died, aged 38, on 7 July, as a result, it was claimed, of his treatment in prison, which had included being kept naked in his cell for refusing to wear prison clothing.
 There was an inquest which confirmed the allegations.
 During this, the visiting physician at Tullamore, Dr Ridley, committed suicide in Sheriff's Royal Hotel, Fermoy on 20 July 1888.
 Thomas was in the room underneath at the time, and Dr M'Cabe of the Prisons Board, Captain Featherstone, Governor of Tullamore, Mr Goodbody, J.P., the Visiting Justice at Tullamore and Mr Morphy, who represented the Prisons Board at the Mandeville inquest, were also present.
+(Thomas also gave evidence at the inquest into Dr Ridley's death the next month.)

 A notice in the Waterford News of 9 January 1892 records Thomas' further promotion.